sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 31-12-2024

+- https://aipapersacademy.com/chain-of-continuous-thought/ LLM Reasoning with Chain of Continuous Thought by Meta AI

 # 23-12-2024

 - https://newsletter.betterstack.com/p/how-dropbox-saved-millions-of-dollars How Dropbox Saved Millions of Dollars by Building a Load Balancer